Ink Fish Bar Camden Market

 As Ink Fish Bar does only fish and squid, the best way to sample both is to order their Mixed Box!
 The mixed box is essentially British fish & chips plus some crispy fried squid rings, served with a lemon wedge and a side of ketchup.
 I think they missed a side of their signature pink tartare sauce in the box as I later spotted from other people’s pictures all having them in their boxes.

 Anyhow, the quality of the fish was decent and was thick in size.
 It certainly has the ingredients to make an outstanding plate of British fish & chips, however, lacked seasoning in the batter.
 Personally, I find it a little stingy to only serve a grand total of three squid rings for the mixed box.
-They have certainly changed up how they cook the squid compared to my very first visit back in 2016.
+They have certainly changed how they cook the squid compared to my very first visit back in 2016.
 Instead of a robust Sichuanese take (more on that below), they are now just regular battered squid rings which, unfortunately, I find rather lacklustre and underseasoned.
 Though on a positive note, the triple-cooked chips were delightful!

-*[2016] Salt & Sichuanese Pepper Squid (£6)
+Salt & Sichuanese Pepper Squid (£6)* [from 2016, no longer available]

 A plate of Sichuanese Squid Rings tossed with soy & sesame dressing, red chillies, spring onions, and parsley.
 Served with smoked chilli mayo